-In part 1 of Audio Post Production Workflows Conor Mackey started explaining what he does as an assistant editor does and how important a role it is to the audio post workflow, in part 2 Conor explains how he prepares the edited sequences to hand onto the Dialog, FXs, Foley and Music editors so then can work their magic…..
+In part 1 of our Audio Post Production Workflow series Conor Mackey started explaining what he does as an assistant editor does and how important a role it is to the audio post workflow, in part 2 Conor explains how he prepares the edited sequences to hand onto the Dialog, FXs, Foley and Music editors so then can work their magic…..

 Once the editor has cut and locked the movie, I output and distribute the picture cut to all involved in the next stages of the workflow.